No9/venshare/content/posts/2020-04-22---runtime-comparison/index.md

   </table>

 This comparison would suggest that Rust is an order of magnitude more efficient than Node.js or Java.
-> It's not surprising Rust is more efficient
+> It's not surprising Rust is more efficient as it's natively compiled.

-It's not surprising Rust is more efficient as it's natively compiled but I hadn't considered that there would be such a difference given that none of the applications were preforming work.
+But I hadn't considered that there would be such a difference given that none of the applications were performing work.

-As there may be a *slight lack of rigour &trade;* in the data and methodology above I went to [surf the net](https://en.wikipedia.org/wiki/Jean_Armour_Polly) to see if there has been any formal research into the area of green applications.
+As there may be a *"slight lack of rigour"* in the data and methodology above I went to [surf the net](https://en.wikipedia.org/wiki/Jean_Armour_Polly) to see if there has been any formal research into the area of green applications.

 I was delighted to discover a group called the [Green Software Lab](https://greenlab.di.uminho.pt/) who do a lot of work in this area.
 Specifically they published a [paper](https://greenlab.di.uminho.pt/wp-content/uploads/2017/10/sleFinal.pdf) that considers this topic.